COVID-19 Church Worker Frequently Asked Questions

 How do I calculate the maximum capacity of a room?

-The maximum number of people allowed to attend a religious service has been restricted again – the number is calculated by ensuring at least 4m2 of space for each person on the premises, with a maximum of 100 for services and funerals.
+The maximum number of people allowed to attend a religious service has been lifted as of Oct 23 – the number is calculated by ensuring at least 4m2 of space for each person on the premises, with a maximum of 300 for services.
 The limit is now 150 in the case of weddings that are held in a place of public worship.

 In calculating the space available for each person under the 4m2 rule, the following areas are to be included in the calculations: